WebAssembly/spec/proposals/Level-1.md

 value(s) expected by the corresponding catching try block.
 This includes popping the caught exception.

-Note that a caught exception can be rethrown using the `throw` instruction.
+Note that a caught exception value can be rethrown using the `throw` instruction.

 ### Rethrowing an exception

-The `rethrow` instruction takes exception associated with the `except_ref` on top of the stack, and rethrows the exception.
+The `rethrow` instruction takes the exception value associated with the `except_ref` on top of the stack, and rethrows the exception.
 A rethrow has the same effect as a throw, other than an exception is not created.
-Rather, the referenced exception on top of the stack is popped and then thrown.
+Rather, the referenced exception value on top of the stack is popped and then thrown.

 ### Exception data extraction

-The `if_except block` defines a conditional query of the exception on top of the stack.
-The exception is not popped when queried.
+The `if_except block` defines a conditional query of the exception value on top of the stack.
+The exception value is not popped when queried.
 The if_except block has two subblocks, the `then` and `else` subblocks, like that of an `if` block.
 The then block is a sequence of instructions following the `if_except` instruction.
 The else block is optional, and if it appears, it begins with the `else` instruction.
 The scope of the if_except block is from the `if_except` instruction to the corresponding `end` instruction.

 That is, the forms of an if_except block is: